jdevfullstack/github-stats-guide/README.md

 you want to focus on `commits` and `contrib`.

 ## Rationale
 This is not to cheat an app or to fake something.
+Much more, this is not to encourage spam.

-Remember, the stats of GitHub can be misleading even if a software developer is good enough.
+But remember, the stats of GitHub can be misleading even if a software developer is good enough.
+If you only use GitHub to code and code, you would not have much good standing.
+GitHub encourages non-code use, always remember that.
+It's just like it can be used just like Google Docs.
+That's the point.

 If you really feel that you deserve that rank, then go for it.

 ## Commits
-Commits are very easy to generate, simply create a private repo named `test` so that it will look like you are testing GitHub or any bug.
-Now, make sure that you turn on private commits in the API.
-Then you want to have say 2k to 3k commits, it does not mean you are coding, simply create a file and for every change, even just a single letter, click commit.

-Or, you can simply have a private repo that is your diary.
-Of course, it will generate a lot of commits or simply create a website.
-GitHub itself encourages non-code project so there is no wrong doing these things.
+Make sure that you turn on
+private commits in the API, as was instructed above, so that you can simply create a diary, for example.
+It will generate a lot of commits.

+Another option is to simply create a tutorial website, even if it is not tech-related.
+Don't you know that the markdown is really for blogging back then?
+It simplifies everything, even a tutorial website.
+Markdown is the default markup language of GitHub, particularly for the README file.

+Or, if you are a writer writing stories, do that in GitHub.
+Others were already using GitHub for laws article, to do list, music composition, itinerary etc.

 That's the purpose of this hacking.

-## Contributions
+## Contributed To
-Contributions to repos are actually your repos and repos of others when you create pull requests even if they simply closed them.
+The `Contributed To` component as part of the computation is actually your repos and repos of others when you create pull requests even if they simply closed them.
 But of course, you can't create spam.
 So, in order to achieve this, you want to focus on a pull request even simply changing something at the README file of others.
-What I did was add a Page View.
+What I did was to add a Page View in a README file.
 If you click the README file of others, then click the edit button, it will automatically create a fork (your copy of that particular repo) (we'll return to